raspberrypi/pico-vscode/README.md

 This command installs all of the necessary tools, including but not limited to:
 - **Git 2.28 or later** (ensure it's in your PATH)
 - **Tar** (ensure it's in your PATH)

-### Windows

-No additional requirements are needed for Windows.

 ### Linux
 - **Python 3.9 or later** (ensure it’s in your PATH or set in settings)